I come from a medical background and previously worked as a registered nurse, midwife and a clinical research nurse.

 I had been working as a human and equine therapist for a couple of years when I became aware of the EMMETT Technique from one of my horse clients and did the one day Equine course for owners.
 Amazed with the therapy and how well it combined with CranioSacral Therapy I went on to do the Emmett equine and human practitioner training.

-I treat people, horses and small animals and have a therapy room in West Lothian.
-I do home visits in Central Scotland, Lothian, Fife and Perthshire.
+I treat people and horses and have a therapy room in West Lothian.
+I will travel for Equine treatments in Central Scotland: Lothian, Fife and Perthshire.